trailblazer/cells/README.md

 cell(:song, collection: [@hit, @song]) #=> renders HitCell, then SongCell.
 ```

-Multiple calls to `::builder` will be ORed.
+Multiple calls to `::builds` will be ORed.
 If no block returns a class, the original class will be used (`SongCell`).
+Builders are inherited.

 ## View Inheritance